Melissa-Camilo/TextAdventureGame-Python/README.md

       Game 2: Roll the Dice
       Game 3: Higher or Lower
       Game 4: Guess the Lyrics
-   Little skill are required and the purpose is to get to the end of the game without losing at any point.
+   Little skills are required and the purpose is to get to the end of the game without losing at any point.

 B) Known Bugs and/or Errors: